HGH

 - Heffernan MA, et al. "The effects of human GH and its lipolytic fragment (AOD9604) on lipid metabolism following chronic treatment in obese mice and beta(3)-AR knock-out mice."
 Endocrinology.
 2001.
 PMID: 11713213

-Storage and Handling
+Storage & Handling

 Research Overview

-HGH Fragment 176-191 is a synthetic peptide compound used in laboratory research settings.
+HGH is a synthetic peptide compound used in laboratory research settings.
 Researchers studying metabolic regulation and energy homeostasis use this compound to investigate cellular signaling pathways, receptor binding affinities, and structure-activity relationships.
 Each batch is manufactured under controlled conditions and verified through HPLC and mass spectrometry analysis to ensure consistency across experimental replicates.

 Documentation & Resources